gjbex/worker/examples/README.md

     will use a license per concurrent work item, compile the Matlab script first!)
 1. `sas_example`: computation done by a SAS script.
-1. create the executable file by running `make`.
+1. create the executable file called `vectors1.exe` by running `make` command.

 ## Acknowledgement
 Examples in this directory were kindly provided by Mag Selwa